juneyourtech/GM_YT_Flash/README.md

    * Mozilla Firefox or another Gecko-based browser, including SeaMonkey, GNU IceCat, and Pale Moon.
    * Greasemonkey extension.
 Although this userscript might work on non-Gecko browsers with a similar extension, then I do not test with these.
-   * HTML5 must be switched off.
+   * HTML5 must be switched off in about:config.

+   Set:

+    · media.mp4.enabled to false
+    · media.autoplay.enabled to false
+    · media.webm.enabled to false

+   Optional:

+    · media.ogg.enabled to false
+    · media.wave.enabled to false

    Other possible extensions that may be of use:
    * YouTube Flash Player (version 1.8.0)